replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 ### Hostnames, DNS, and IP Address

-#### 1. All hosts in the cluster must have valid DNS records and hostnames.
+#### All hosts in the cluster must have valid DNS records and hostnames

 The fully-qualified domain name (FQDN) of any host used with kURL **must** be a valid DNS subdomain name, and its name records **must** be resolvable by DNS.